How to self-publish a book on Amazon (Kindle and paperback)

-But does require some knowledge and some time.
+But it does require some knowledge and some time.

 Here I’ll explain what you need to know to self-publish your book on Amazon (as well as some other popular platforms like iBooks and Google Play).

 Self-publishing is the wave of the future for a lot of authors – now you can earn a good income from your writing just by putting your work up on Amazon, without the support of a big publishing company.

 Pros and cons of self-publishing your book on Amazon

 I once had a flatmate who fancied herself a writer.

-She didn’t acutally write, as far as I know.
+She didn’t actually write, as far as I know.
 But she did consider herself to be a delicate genius who had ideas that she should write about someday.